MD Admissions Requirements

 COVID-19 and the Application Process

-For the 2021–22 admissions cycle, NYU Long Island School of Medicine will accept pass/fail grading and online coursework, including labs, for courses affected by the coronavirus disease (COVID-19) pandemic.
+For the 2021–22 admissions cycle, NYU Long Island School of Medicine will accept pass/fail grading and online coursework, including labs, for courses affected by the COVID-19 pandemic.
 We understand applicants may have concerns about the impact of pass/fail grades on their grade point average.
 The admissions committee will take this into account when conducting its assessment of a candidate’s academic readiness to succeed in our accelerated three-year curriculum.

 We encourage applicants whose Medical College Admission Test® (MCAT®) tests were canceled or delayed because of COVID-19 to submit otherwise-completed primary and secondary applications while waiting for a rescheduled test date.
 For the 2021–22 admissions cycle, all MCAT® test scores from the 2021 calendar year are eligible for consideration.
 We will communicate directly with applicants should unforeseen circumstances occur that require adjustments to these policies.